Polygamy: What Love Is This?

 Top

-12. What about all those different "Christian" churches out there.
-How can you know which one is the right one?
+12. What about all those different "Christian" churches out

 Are there differences?
 Of course.
 Churches differ in personality and practices, they differ in organizational structure, they differ in worship styles.
 They even differ on emphasizing some things, and on secondary issues.
+They have different "cultures" and yes, have been known to get into petty squabbles and disagreements with one another.
+(But good grief, you even will find this even within a family of people that love one another.)

 But churches that are truly biblically-based are united in the key doctrines of salvation, and can call one another "brothers and sisters in Christ," because they are united in those key doctrines of eternal life.
 In fact, any church organization that claims to be the one and only true church by definition CANNOT be, because it disregards what the Bible says about what makes a church "true."